groveld/groveld.github.io/_pages/privacy.md

 This privacy policy was last updated on oktober 10, 2020.
 It may change at any time, and if it does, the update will be provided on this web page.

-This Privacy Policy governs the manner in which Groveld Technologies collects, uses, maintains and discloses information collected from users (each, a "User") of the [https://www.groveld.com](https://www.groveld.com) site ("Site").
-This privacy policy applies to the Site and all products and services offered by Groveld Technologies.
+This Privacy Policy governs the manner in which groveld.com collects, uses, maintains and discloses information collected from users (each, a "User") of the [https://www.groveld.com](https://www.groveld.com) site ("Site").
+This privacy policy applies to the Site and all products and services offered by groveld.com.

 ## Personal identification information